webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/wears-a-sheen-of-ice.md

+---
+aliases:
----,aliases:,- wears a sheen of ice,tags:,- Compendium/CSRD/en/Foci,---
+- wears a sheen of ice
+tags:
+- Compendium/CSRD/en/Foci
+---

 You command the wintery power of cold and ice.
  ### Intrusion